Yog9/SnapShot/README.md

 ![](/snapscout.jpg)

 ### Summary
- Snap Scout Is React Gallery Created Using React.
-And Using React Router The Routes Were Setup For Four Default Pages And A  Search Page.
-Also The Images Were Displayed Using Flickr API Using Axios To Fetch The Data.
+Snap Scout is Gallery created using React.
+And using React Router the Routes were setup for four default pages and a  search page.
+Also the images were displayed using the Flickr API and axios to fetch data.

  ### Motivation
-The purpose of this project was to get familiar with React and React Router and Axios.
+The purpose of this project was to get familiar with React, React Router and  Axios.

 ### Getting Started
  Click the demo link or clone/download the repository on your local machine and open the index.html file with a browser.